digital-witness-lab/whatup-docs/010-technical.md

-# WHATUP TECHNICAL DOCS
+# WhatUp Technical Docs

-> This document is to get a general sense of how the whatup project code is laid out and how to get started developing
+> This document is to get a general sense of how the whatup project code is laid out and how to get started developing.
+It is focused on the [WhatUp Monorepo](https://github.com/digital-witness-lab/whatup)

 <!--ts-->